Mth0/color-quantization/README.md

 # Results

-A tested this implementation in some images.
+I tested this implementation in some images.

 ## Naruto image